Uzair3112/BSDSF23A020-OS-A02/REPORT.md

 and default)?

 I used flag checking after parsing command-line options.
 If -l was set, the program called the long-listing function; if -x was set, it called the horizontal display function; otherwise, it used the default vertical display function.

+----Q7.Why is it necessary to read all directory entries into memory before sorting?

+All directory entries must be read into memory first because sorting requires access to the complete dataset.
+The sorting algorithm (like qsort) compares and reorders elements, so it needs all filenames stored in an array.
+Drawbacks:
+For directories with millions of files, this approach can cause:
+High memory usage — storing all names at once consumes large RAM.
+Slow performance — sorting and allocating memory take longer.
+Possible crashes — system may run out of memory if the directory is too large.

+----Q8.Purpose and signature of the comparison function in qsort()?

+The comparison function tells qsort() how to compare two elements — in this case, two filenames — so it knows their order (alphabetical, numeric, etc.). int compare(const void *a, const void *b);
+The void * pointers are generic, so qsort can work with any data type.
+Inside the function, they are cast to the correct type, e.g. return strcmp(*(const char **)a, *(const char **)b);
+It returns:
+< 0 if a < b
+0 if equal
+> 0 if a > b